gaak99/faunadb-hylisp/README.md

 My first inclination was to start a small proj to hackup a quick Scheme based one.

-(but was'nt quite sure I wanted to shave that yak)
+(but wasn't quite sure I wanted to shave that yak)

-ButButBut it then hit me that maybe this is perfect for Hy the lispy Python.
+But-but-but it then hit me that maybe this is perfect for Hy -- the lispy Python.

 And I've not used Hy before and was keen to try it so double rainbow here.

-## Hy/Lisp bene
+## Hy/Lisp advantage

 ### FaunaDB python